 To make a dairy-free version of this salad, substitute olive oil or vegetable oil in place of the butter.
 All of the other ingredients should be dairy-free, but as always, check the packaging of any store-bought items such as the ramen noodles.

-To make the salad ahead of time, you can make each individual component (the veggie mix, the ramen topping, and the dressing) up to two days in advance.
+To make this Asian slaw ahead of time, you can make each individual component (the veggie mix, the ramen topping, and the dressing) up to two days in advance.

 Keep the veggie mix and the dressing covered in the refrigerator, and keep the ramen topping in an airtight container at room temperature.